rraj13/inventory-manager/README.md

 # inventory-manager
-Inventory manager build with C# and MySQL!
+Apple Product Inventory Manager built with C# and MySQL!